Alucard0x1/semanticseo/README.md

-# Universal SEO On-Page Structure
+# Universal SEO On-Page Structure Developed by Alucard0x1

 Enhance your website's visibility across search engines by adhering to W3C standards with this robust SEO On-Page template.
-Developed by Alucard0x1, this template incorporates essential SEO practices and modern web standards to ensure your content ranks well in search engines.
+This template incorporates essential SEO practices and modern web standards to ensure your content ranks well in search engines.

 ## Features